 H&M's super short videos have a singular purpose: to give their clothes more tangibility to their online shoppers.
-The way the clothing falls and moves is infinitely more evident in a video as opposed to a static image.
-While nothing beats trying on the garment, but this goes a long way to showcase the clothing and to provide the customers with a 360-degree view of the product.
+The way the clothing falls and moves is infinitely more evident in a video than in a static image.
+While nothing beats trying on the garment, this goes a long way to showcase the clothing and provide the customers with a 360-degree view of the product.
 Ten seconds is plenty for this purpose.

 Type: Explainer Video